diomed/tabler4grav/README.md

 #### [Grav Admin Plugin](https://github.com/getgrav/grav-plugin-admin)

-Log in to admin panel go to `Themes > Add` search for Gravnd Zero and click `Install`.
+Log in to admin panel go to `Themes > Add` search for Tabler and click `Install`.
 After that, `Activate` the theme.
-> Using this method you will have to manually copy files from `user/themes/gravnd-zero/_demo/pages` to `user/pages`
+> Using this method you will have to manually copy files from `user/themes/tabler/_demo/pages` to `user/pages`

 #### Manual